2024 Australasian Emissions Reduction (AER) Summit

 4.1 NET ZERO SECTORS: Agriculture and Land

 The Agriculture and Land sector has already contributed considerably to Australia’s emission reductions and has many opportunities to do more.
+It is estimated that land-based sequestration will need to increase eightfold alongside industrial decarbonisation for Australia to help limit warming to 1.5C.
 Plans for the land and agriculture sector will need to boost climate smart agriculture while supporting efforts to reverse deforestation, repair nature and engage First Nation rights and aspirations.
-It is estimated that land-based sequestration will need to increase eightfold alongside industrial decarbonisation for Australia to help limit warming to 1.5C.
-This workshop will consider how policy frameworks can support these goals alongside restoration of healthy, biodiverse ecosystems.
-As with the rest of the 6 sectors under consideration for Net Zero Plans, cross cutting issues like sustainable finance, carbon market strategies, circular economy and transition issues will also be discussed.
+This workshop will consider how policy frameworks can support these goals alongside restoration of healthy, biodiverse ecosystems as well as current initiatives, such as carbon farming that are contributing to practice changes and drawdown at scale.

 Fourth Concurrent Workshops